graphitemaster/neothyne/docs/COLORGRADING.md

 You also have the option to specify how much color ranges will overlap.
 The effect of this is very subtle and will only work on colors next to each other (or close to each other.)
-The more overlap the more closer colors begin to become the same Hue.
+The more overlap, the more closer colors begin to become the same Hue.

 ### Understanding Brightness and Contrast